Join our inner circle to get the latest in travel, beauty, style & more !

 The V&A

 It’s hard to beat the V&A when it comes to wonderful family-friendly workshops.
-The museum runs extensive school holiday programmes and this May half-term there is a host of hands-on experiences inspired by joy and storytelling, with puppetry, mosaics, animation and performances at their free Spring Family Festival.
-Try a clay modelling class or some mindful colouring.
-The museum provides a great selection of drop-in and bookable sessions for all ages of kids throughout the year and all information can be found on their website.
+The museum runs extensive school holiday programmes with a host of hands-on experiences inspired by joy and storytelling.
+Over one Saturday in August and one in September, Make it: Party Accessories explores what it means to be a designer, as well as a special sensory storytelling session inspired by the Young V&A collection objects, for children with sensory differences or SEND and their families throughout August.
+The museum itself provides a great selection of drop-in and bookable sessions for all ages of kids throughout the year.

 Mini Picassos